eladiomejias/LinearOS/README.md

 ![alt tag](http://oi68.tinypic.com/2dhi3rk.jpg)

-- Made with Angular Material.
+- Made with Angular Material 1.x.
 - One view, multiple actions.
 - A fusion style from Chrome OS - Elementary - Mac OSX.
-- With process manager and realtime use.
+- This app contain a realtime process manager for the elements.
-- Use with fullscreen browser (F5).
+- Use with fullscreen browser (F5) to better experience.
-- UI & UX clear.
+- Clear UI & UX based on Google's Material Design.
-- Using NPM.
+- We are using npm packages.

 ## What is it?